yeti/yurt/README.md

 This is a monorepo containing the Yurt CLI project scaffolding tool, in addition to several template packages representing different application types.

-The following application types are supported by the CLI:
+The following application types are currently supported:

-- Standalone React App
+- Standalone React + Vite App
-- React App with Apollo + Node Apollo/Nexus GraphQL Server
+- React + Vite App with Apollo + Node Apollo/Nexus GraphQL Server

 ## Getting Started